fetterollie/Microsoft-Movie-Analysis/README.md

 Microsoft may be able to improve their likelihood of producing box office successes by investing in films with similar characteristics to recent successful releases.
 The following questions guided our analyses:
  1. What genre of movie is most profitable?
  2. What type of budget should be allocated for production?
- 3. What is the ideal expected runtime for movies?
+ 3. What is the ideal movie length?

 ## Data